realworldocaml/book/book/garbage-collector/README.md

 duplicate some immutable values such as floating-point values in arrays.
 These may be finalized while another duplicate copy is being used by the program.

-For this reason, attach finalizers only to values that you are explicitly sure are boxed and heap-allocated and aren't immutable.
 :::

 Core provides a `Heap_block` module that dynamically checks if a given